awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-local-notebook.md

   1. In Zeppelin, re\-enable the `spark` interpreter's **Connect to existing process** settings, and then save again\.

   Resetting the interpreter like this should restore the connection\.
 Another way to accomplish this is to choose **restart** for the Spark interpreter on the **Interpreters** page\.
 Then wait for up to 30 seconds to ensure that the remote interpreter has restarted\.
++ Ensure your development endpoint has permission to access the remote Zeppelin interpreter\.
+Without the proper networking permissions you might encounter errors such as open failed: connect failed: Connection refused\.